Linkdash2019/GetMoreEntitlments/README.md

+Warning: This is a potentually unuseable fork!
+Use at your own risk.

 # Get More Ram
 A simple AltSign wrapper app that allows you to enable "Increased Memory Limit" for your sideloaded apps without using Xcode.